Velocidex/velociraptor-docs/content/blog/2024/2024-09-12-timelines/_index.md

 ## Case study: Ransomware intrusion

-To illustrate how a timeline can be used in a typical DFIR investigation, lets consider a simple (if contrived) case study:
+To illustrate how a timeline can be used in a typical DFIR investigation, let's consider a simple (if contrived) case study:
 Ransomware deployment on an endpoint.

 ### Step 1: Create a global notebook